 }

-Listing 18-11: A match statement with an arm that introduces a shadowed variable y
+Listing 18-11: A match expression with an arm that introduces a shadowed variable y

-Let’s walk through what happens when the match statement runs.
-The pattern in the first match arm does not match the defined value of x, so we continue.
+Let’s walk through what happens when the match expression runs.
+The pattern in the first match arm doesn’t match the defined value of x, so the code continues.

-The pattern in the second match arm introduces a new variable name y that will match any value inside a Some value.
-Because we’re in a new scope inside the match expression, this is a new variable, and not the y we declared at the beginning with the value 10.
+The pattern in the second match arm introduces a new variable named y that will match any value inside a Some value.
+Because we’re in a new scope inside the match expression, this is a new y variable, not the y we declared at the beginning with the value 10.
 This new y binding will match any value inside a Some, which is what we have in x.
-Therefore this y binds to the inner value of the Some in x.
-That value is 5, and so the expression for that arm executes and prints Matched, y = 5.
+Therefore, this new y binds to the inner value of the Some in x.
+That value is 5, so the expression for that arm executes and prints Matched, y = 5.

-If x had been a None value instead of Some(5), the patterns in the first two arms would not have matched, so we would have matched to the underscore.
-We did not introduce the x variable in the pattern of that arm, so the x in the expression is still the outer x that has not been shadowed.
+If x had been a None value instead of Some(5), the patterns in the first two arms wouldn’t have matched, so the value would have matched to the underscore.
+We didn’t introduce the x variable in the pattern of the underscore arm, so the x in the expression is still the outer x that hasn’t been shadowed.
 In this hypothetical case, the match would print Default case, x = None.

-Once the match expression is over, its scope ends, and so does the scope of the inner y.
+When the match expression is done, its scope ends, and so does the scope of the inner y.
 The last println! produces at the end: x = Some(5), y = 10.

 To create a match expression that compares the values of the outer x and y, rather than introducing a shadowed variable, we would need to use a match guard conditional instead.
-We’ll be talking about match guards later in this section.
+We’ll talk about match guards later in the “Extra Conditionals with Match Guards” section on page XX.

+prod: check & fill xref (this chapter)

 Multiple Patterns

-In match expressions you can match multiple patterns using the | syntax, which means or.
-For example, the following code matches the value of x against the match arms, the first of which has an or option, meaning if the value of x matches either of the values in that arm, it will run:
+In match expressions, you can match multiple patterns using the | syntax, which means or.
+For example, the following code matches the value of x against the match arms, the first of which has an or option, meaning if the value of x matches either of the values in that arm, that arm’s code will run:

 let x = 1;